MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2008 R2

+> [!NOTE]
+> Security updates for Version 2002 of Microsoft 365 Apps on Windows Server 2008 R2 will end after January 10, 2023.

 Windows Server 2008 R2 went out of support on January 14, 2020.
 Running Microsoft 365 Apps on Windows Server 2008 R2 is no longer supported, even if you have [ESU for Windows Server 2008 R2](https://www.microsoft.com/cloud-platform/extended-security-updates).

 Version 2002 is the last version of Microsoft 365 Apps that you can install on devices running Windows Server 2008 R2.
 If you try to install a newer version of Microsoft 365 Apps, such as Version 2005, on a device running Windows Server 2008 R2, you'll receive an error message.